SteveMacenski/spatio_temporal_voxel_layer/README.md

 It is the user's responsibility to chose a decay time that makes sense for your robot's local planner.
 5-15 seconds I have found to be nominally good for most open-sourced local planner plugins.

 ## Global Costmap
 Similar to the local costmap, the amount of information you want to store due to entropy in your scenes depend on your use-case.
 It is certainly possible to **not** decay the voxels in the global map at all.
-However, in practical application, I find a time 1-10 minutes to be a good balance due to things moving in the scene (i.e. store, warehouse, construction zone, office, etc).
+However, in practical application, I find a time 15-45 seconds to be a good balance due to things moving in the scene (i.e. store, warehouse, construction zone, office, etc).
 Permanent voxels set decay to -1.

+## Mapping

+As the images above suggest, you can use this to map an environment in 3D in realtime if you choose.
+If you disable clearing then it will maintain the entire voxel grid and you can save the map using the services provided.
+At the moment, I support mapping but there is no probabilistic (yet!) marking framework, so what the sensor sees is what the map gets.
+This is likely to change in the near to middle term future as 3D localization becomes more interesting to the enterprise robotics community.
+If you would like to be involved in this work, I would gladly take contributors and coauthors.

 ## Installation
 Required dependencies ROS Kinetic, navigation, OpenVDB, TBB.